Dyson Foundation

 How does Dyson Foundation spend its money?

 Dyson Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Dyson Foundation tax-deductible?